-- 1. Connect from the 1100DH PANEL terminal to the panel keypad bus terminals 7, 8, 9, and 10.
+- 1. Using the supplied 4-wire harness, connect from the 1100D Wireless Receiver PANEL header to the panel keypad bus terminals 7, 8, 9, and 10.
 Observe wire colors when connecting to the terminals. - 2.
 In System Options, program the House Code (1-50).
-Set BUILT IN 1100 WIRELESS to NO if you are using it with an XT50 panel.
-The panel immediately recognizes the 1100DH Receiver if the panel is programmed with a house code. - 3.
-In Zone Information, program the wireless zones. - 4.
+In Zone Information, program the wireless zones. - 3.
 Snap the cover back on the unit.
+The panel immediately recognizes the 1100D Receiver if the panel is programmed with a house code.